Experiment 1 - Melting Points

 The Determination of Melting Points

-Melting points will be determined by using one of the Meltemp units (Figure 1-1 on the next page).
-The Meltemp units must always be kept upright.
-A videotape on the use of the meltemp is available in room 207.
-Do not remove the thermometers from the Meltemp units.
+Melting points will be determined by using one of the DigiMelt units (Figure 1-1 on the next page).
+The DigiMelt units must always be kept upright.
 Place a small quantity (1/16 inch in tube) of the solid to be melted in a capillary tube (labeled melting point tubes).
-Tap the closed end of the tube on the desk, clean the outside, and drop the tube (closed end down) down a section of glass tubing (see TA) to compact the solid in the bottom or closed end of the tube.
-Place the tube loaded with the sample into the sample holder of the Meltemp with the closed end down.
+Tap the closed end of the tube on the desk, clean the outside, and use the tamper of the right side of the DigiMelt to compact the solid down to the closed end of the melting point capillary tube.
+Drop the tube (closed end down) down a section of glass tubing (see TA) to compact the solid in the bottom or closed end of the tube even more.
+Place the tube loaded with the sample into the sample holder of the DigiMelt with the closed end down.
 The crystals can be ground up in a clean, dry mortar and pestle if they are too big to fit into the capillary tube.

-If the melting point of the sample is unknown or unavailable, a fast run with the Meltemp set at 70 volts can be done to obtain an approximate melting range.
-A more precise value can then be obtained by heating the Meltemp more slowly at a lower voltage (about 2-4ºC/min.) in the vicinity of the known melting temperature.
+If the melting point of the sample is unknown or unavailable, a fast run with the DigiMelt set at a ramp of 10 or 20°C per minute to obtain an approximate melting range.
+A more precise value can then be obtained by heating the DigiMelt more slowly at a slower ramp (about 2°C/min.) in the vicinity of the known melting temperature.

-Figure 1-1: The Meltemp apparatus.
-Melting point capillary tubes are placed (closed end down) in the slots directly in front of the thermometer and are viewed through the magnifying lens.
+Figure 1-1: The DigiMelt apparatus.
+Melting point capillary tubes are placed (closed end down) in the slots directly in front of and are viewed through the magnifying lens.
 Up to three samples can be viewed at once.
-The heating rate of the Meltemp is adjusted with the dial.
-A dial setting of 70 volts causes a rapid temperature rise and a setting of 30 to 50 volts causes a slower rise.
-The apparatus responds slowly to changes in the dial setting.
-At the conclusion of a run, turn the dial to 0 volts so that it can cool.
-DO NOT REMOVE THERMOMETER FROM MELTEMP FOR ANY REASON.
+The heating rate of the DigiMelt is adjusted by setting a temperature ramp along with a start and end temperature following the "Quick Start Instructions" on the front of the DigiMelt.
+A ramp of 20° C per minute will result in a rapid temperature rise while a ramp of say 2° C per minute will give a slower rise that will more accurately measure the melting range of a solid.

-Refer to the Meltemp heating curves at the end of the experiment to select the right voltage (Figures 1-2 and 1-3).
 Record the temperature the crystals begin to melt (crystals will look wet) and the temperature at which the substance becomes a clear liquid.
 This is the melting range.
-The thermometers in the Meltemp equipment are not calibrated and may be off as much as ±3ºC.
-Consequently, do not expect the melting points obtained with the Meltemp apparatus to be identical to those listed in the Table shown on page 3.
-The calibration of the Meltemp thermometer will be checked using the melting range obtained for pure urea or pure cinnamic acid.
-Use the same Meltemp for all your measurements.
+The DigiMelt provided a digital readout of the temperature equipment are not calibrated and may be off as much as ±3°C. Consequently, do not expect the melting points obtained with the DigiMelt apparatus to be identical to those listed in the Table shown on page 3.
+The calibration of the DigiMelt thermometer will be checked using the melting range obtained for pure urea or pure cinnamic acid.
+Use the same DigiMelt for all your measurements.

 The Experiment